-The Minecraft Caves and Cliffs update is coming in 2021, and coming with it is a brand-new overworld ore for the first time since emeralds.
-A new common-tier ore is joining the ranks: Copper is the newest metal in Minecraft.
+For the first time since emeralds, a new common-tier Overworld ore has joined the ranks.
+Copper is the newest metal in Minecraft.
+Copper will not be in the Latest Release of Minecraft until the Caves and Cliffs major update, but has been present in the Minecraft Snapshot since 20w45a.
 The thing that makes copper special is that once you craft and place a copper block down, it, like real copper, will slowly begin to oxidize.

-Oxidation will turn the block from a shiny bronze color into an eventually solid green over the course of four stages: Copper Block, Lightly Weathered Copper Block, Semi-Weathered Copper Block, and Weathered Copper Block.
+Oxidation will turn the block from a shiny bronze color into an eventually solid teal over the course of four stages: Copper Block, Exposed Copper Block, Weathered Copper Block, and Oxidized Copper Block.

-The first thing you should note is that all copper can be waxed until it is fully oxidized.
-This includes blocks, slabs, stairs, and even cut copper variants.
-This also means that you can wax Copper in its base form, or in its Lightly Weathered or Semi-Weathered forms too, to keep it like that forever.
+The first thing you should note is that all copper can be waxed until it is fully oxidized, including blocks, slabs, stairs, and even cut copper variants.
+This also means that you can wax Copper in its base form, or in its Exposed or Weathered forms too, to keep it like that forever.